15 Tips for Surviving the Holidays!!

-Make sure that you well hydrated.
-Dehydrated often causes increased cravings, so keep the water coming.
+Dehydrated often causes increased cravings make sure that you are well hydrated.
 Avoid over consuming beverages that are high in calories like alcohol, soda and juices.
 Opt for healthy version like flavored seltzer or lower calories alcohol choice.

 11: Make it smaller.

 Using smaller plates will help keep portions in check.
-We tend to fill our over-sized plates up with food, so having a smaller plate may help avoid added calories.
+Choose a smaller plate to help with overeating and added calories.

 12: Plan ahead

 Planning ahead keeps you prepared.
 Use your calendars to plan out parties, fitness time and meal prepping.
 This can help reduce stress as well.